 You can change the password that you use to log into your Mac or reset the password by following ServiceNow KB0024344.

 - Password must be changed every 90 days (password aging);

 - User’s last 24 passwords may not be reused (password history); and

 - Password changed whenever password is forgotten or compromised, regardless of age.

 Logging into apps with your GSA Google account

 Some applications can be logged into using your GSA Google account.
 Just make sure that you don’t grant Google access to anything beyond basic data; “Basic Info” or “Limited Access to Data and Files” are both approved options that are considered basic data.
-Any integration beyond basic requires use the TTS Tech Portfolio General Request Form to submit a 3rd Party Integration Approval (Slack/Github) request.
+Any integration beyond basic requires a GSA IT Help Desk ticket, you can also start a ticket by emailing

 You can check your account permissions here.